viols-code/ingegneria-informatica-project/README.md

 **Tutor:** Prof. Gianluca Palermo
 **Area:** Architectures of computer systems
-**Keywords:** Drug Discovery, Virtual Screening, HPC
+**Keyword:** Drug Discovery
 **Description:**
 The project involves the study and implementation of techniques for the manipulation of small molecules or proteins to support the discovery of new drugs using computer tools.
-In particular, the project sees the development and optimization of techniques known in the literature for the generation of the target pocket from a protein, to support the virtual screening step using HPC (High-Performance Computing) systems
+In particular, the project sees the development and optimization of techniques known in the literature for the generation of the target pocket from a protein.
 – J. Yu, Y. Zhou, I. Tanaka, M. Yao, Roll: A new algorithm for the detection of protein pockets and cavities with a rolling probe sphere.
 Bioinformatics, 26(1), 46-52, (2010)
 – Brady, G.P., Stouten, P.F.
 Fast prediction and visualization of protein binding pockets with PASS.
 J Comput Aided Mol